• Skip to main content

 What makes this Spanish Rice recipe the best?

-• We fresh veggies for some crunch.
-Chicken stock instead of water to boost the flavor and lots of cumin for that authentic Spanish (or Mexican Rice) Rice that you have grown to love at your local Mexican restaurant!
+• We use fresh veggies for texture.
+Chicken stock instead of water to boost the flavor and bold spices for that authentic Spanish Rice that you have grown to love at your local Mexican restaurant.

 What you need to make this dish: